FRONT PAGE

 Heredity and lifestyle factors such as lack of exercise, a poor diet, and stress played heavily to initiate Type II diabetes in my life.
 I was constantly tired, and unable to accomplish what I once could; this forced me to give up healthy, recreational activities like dancing, hiking, and gardening.
 I wallowed in self pity and fed it.
 By December 2001, I was off work on disability leave, first for blood clots, and then for angina, in deep depression and in so much pain that I could hardly sleep at night.
 I was now on regular insulin, a rotation of several diabetic medications, and NPH insulin at night, all to try to regulate my high blood sugars.
 Their side effects also included weight gain, headaches, and severe gastro distress.

 I started pool exercises.
 It was very difficult at first, but I was amazed at how fast the swelling in my legs was reduced, and I had more energy.
 I started to attend support groups offered by the hospital, classes I had spurned before.
-From anger management and learning about foods and their effect on our bodies to cholesterol classes, I went to all of them.
+From pain management, to learning about foods and their effect on our bodies to cholesterol classes, I went to all of them.
 I had been living for almost two years with my blood sugars at 250 daily; the normal level was 100-125 daily.
-I joined an online study group on Chronic Long term Illness that the Stanford University held.
-I worked hard, fitting in a diet regime that I could live with.
+I joined an online study group on Chronic Long term Illness that the Stanford University had just created.
+I worked hard, learning about activities I could do despite my illness and fitting in a diet regime I could live with.

 There is so much to learn about healthy eating, because much of what we eat is not natural, but processed.
-I learned about the glycemic index of foods to manage my blood sugars, to find and use community resources, and to talk openly about my illness with family and friends, drawing upon the best support group I could possibly have.
+I learned about the glycemic index of foods and the importance of my food choices to manage my blood sugars, to find and use community resources to increase my mobility; to talk openly about my illness with family and friends, drawing upon the best support group I could possibly have.
 Managing my blood sugars through proper eating habits resulted in a drop in my total cholesterol from 238 mg/dl to 193 mg/dl and the LDL went from 161 mg/dl to 103 mg/dl within one month.

 We need to make informed decisions about the foods we eat, the foods we feed our families, the food our children eat at school, even the food our teenagers buy from vending machines.
 Involve your children in meal planning activities; cook at home as opposed to eating out so often.
 Remember that calories are not everything--saturated fats, trans fats, sodium, and sugar--all matter.
 We have to stop the generational crossing of chronic illness due to diet and lifestyle.
 Health is a gift.
 Start a new legacy in your family, one of wellness and health.
 Back to Top